Embedded-BDI/embedded-bdi/Usage.md

 -!goal3 <- action_3.
 ```

+## Build agent

+To create the agent executable, run `make all` to run the agent code translation and build the reasoning cycle.
+The executable will be available at `build/agent.out`.

 ## Advanced

 Since the agent aims to be run in embedded platforms, resource usage must be limited.
 As a result, the size of the Event Base, Intention Base and stack of Plans per Intention can be defined in the `translate.sh` file.